 The Biology of Spiders according to the publisher “has established itself as the supreme authority on these fascinating creatures.” – OUP.
 This book is very insightful and probably will cover everything about spiders themselves.
-It may be the only book you will ever need on the scientific study of spiders; there is probably no other book like it.
+It may be the only book you will ever need on the scientific study of spiders; there is no other book that I know of like it.
 The author did very well to make it very academic and scholarly while still being able to be understood by any interested reader; it could easily be used for a university class on Arachnology.

 What This Book is Not

 The book is a little expensive, but I believe it will not disappoint if you are interested in learning about the areas of study mentioned above.
 Overall, I certainly do recommend this book.
 The only down side is the book was last published in 2011, so its not the most update resource.

-“I hated every minute of training, but I said, ‘Don’t quit.
-Suffer now and live the rest of your life as a champion.” – Muhammad Ali
+I hated every minute of training, but I said, ‘Don’t quit.
+Suffer now and live the rest of your life as a champion. – Muhammad Ali